-Join Anne-Marie Concepción for an in-depth discussion in this video Converting tagged Word docs to styled InDesign text with Find Change, part of Using Word and InDesign Together.
+Join Anne-Marie Concepción for an in-depth discussion in this video Converting tagged Word docs to styled InDesign text with Find Change, part of Word and InDesign: Integration.

 Does this kind of Word document look familiar to you?…For a surprising number of people, this is the way that they work.…They call these tagged word documents, it's what I often hear.…Oh yeah, the designers say, the editors give us tagged word documents.…And the first time I heard that, I thought they were talking about XML tags or HTML tags.…No, they're talking about these things.
 These are tags.…Over the years apparently this has been…the uneasy compromise between designers and editors.…The editors do not apply any formatting other than the occasional Italic or Bold.…

 Everything is normal.
 Normal plus for everything.…But when something's supposed to be a byline or headline or a section name.…Or here, this is like the contents for a school catalog.…So the department, the name of the class, the location, so on.…They precede it with what they call tags.
 And they have a list of tags that…everybody uses.
 Now sometimes every single paragraph is tagged.…Sometimes only the ones that are not the default style are tagged.…